OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 2. A function to make the remote request when the batch is ready.
 3. Server code to respond to the batch request, calculate all of the operation results, and return the values.

 In the following sections you'll learn how to construct the code one example at a time.
-You'll add each code example to your **functions.ts** file.
 It's recommended you create a brand-new custom functions project using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md) generator.
-To create a new project, see [Get started developing Excel custom functions](../quickstarts/excel-custom-functions-quickstart.md) and use TypeScript instead of JavaScript.
+To create a new project, see [Get started developing Excel custom functions](../quickstarts/excel-custom-functions-quickstart.md).
+You can use TypeScript or JavaScript.

 ## Batch each call to your custom function